English

 - Shakespeare's Romeo and Juliet

 We also encourage wider interest in the subject through competitions, outside speakers and close liaison with the College Library.
+Every June the College participates in Cancer Fund for Children’s ‘Read On’ event, which involves students reading a novel of their choice every day in English class.

 Assessment for Learning at Key Stage 3